Frequently Asked Questions

-You will periodically be receiving notifications on your App for updates, It is recommended that you update each time in order to keep the technology fluid.
+You will periodically receive notifications on your App regarding updates.
+It is recommended that you update each time in order to keep the technology current and fluid.

 Do the Doctors on the Platform take insurance?

-We are a third party provider of service.
-We connect Doctors and patients through our platform.
-Payment is processed after service has been provided.
-It is important to note that most PPO insurance plans have a billing code for house calls and they are partially covered depending on the Plan.
-House calls are considered as “out of network” services by most insurance except from Medicare if the Doctor is a Medicare Provider.
+We are a third party service.
+We connect medical care providers and patients with each other through our platform.
+Payment is processed after services have been provided.
+It is important to note that most PPO insurance plans have a billing code for house calls, and patients may be partially covered depending on the Plan.
+House calls are considered to be “out of network” services by most insurance plans, except for Medicare if the doctor is a Medicare provider.
 It is the patient’s responsibility to check with his/her health insurance carrier regarding their eligibility and reimbursement rate.
-After each visit and upon demand, the doctor will hand out a “super-bill” to submit to your insurance Company for reimbursement.
+After each visit and upon demand, the doctor will provide you with a “super-bill” to submit to your insurance Company for reimbursement.